 Where is the southern section?

-Improvements and planned maintenance will take place from Trumpington Park & Ride to Pagram Way, Cambridge (near Orchard Park).
+Improvements and planned maintenance will take place from Trumpington Park & Ride to Cambridge Rail Station (including the Addenbrooke's spur).

 For reference please view the Guided Busway network map (opens as PDF).